hudren/video-server/README.md

 * ffmpeg
 * mkvtoolnix (optional)
+* mkclean (recommended)

 ## Usage

-This project implements the server which is built and started using the `video-server` script taking one argument specifying the folder from which to serve videos.
+This project implements the server which is built and started using the `video-server` script taking an optional argument specifying the folder from which to serve videos.

 Use the `video-server --help` command for more options.